 Articulation (also referred to as Direct Entry) describes a pathway that allows students to progress from an HNC or HND directly into the 2nd or 3rd year of a degree programme i.e. without having to start at year 1.

 With this in mind, we established a regional student group on articulation.
-Members of this group include elected officers, class reps, school officers and students with an interest in or experience of the transition from college to university.
-The group provides a forum in which students can discuss and address specific issues relating to articulation, particularly in the areas of learning and teaching.
+Members of this group include edlected officers, class reps, school officers and students with an interest in or experience of the transition from college to university.
+The group provided a forum in which students could discuss and address specific issues relating to articulation, particularly in the areas of learning and teaching.

-The work of the group fits into the current Enhancement Theme: Student Transitions.
+The work of the group fitted with the Enhancement Theme at the time: Student Transitions.
 Having successfully submitted a student-led proposal, the group ran a workshop at the international Enhancement Themes Conference in June 2015.

 sparqs contributed to the 'Articulation for All' conference which took place on 5th September 2014.
 We gave a keynote speech on whether learners are at the centre, based around the Student Engagement Framework for Scotland, and also ran a workshop on student engagement in articulation.
 You can view the presentation from our workshop and read more about the conference in our news article published after the event.

-If you would like more information or are interested in getting involved in the project, please contact Hannah Clarke.
+If you would like more information about articulation, or our previous work with the articulation hubs, please contact Hannah Clarke.